Olives are a high-fat fruit that are full of beneficial compounds.

 However, defining a fruit does not relate to how sweet food is or how we eat it, and the real definition of a fruit is merely the ovary—complete with seeds—of a flowering plant.

-Botanically speaking, olives are a type of berry – a fruit which has a firm outer skin, fleshy pulp, and contains a seed.
+Botanically speaking, olives are a type of berry – a fruit that has firm outer skin, fleshy pulp, and contains a seed.

 2) What is the Difference Between Green and Black Olives?

-Again, there is a prevalent myth that black and green olives are separate entities which grow on different trees.
+Again, there is a prevalent myth that black and green olives are separate entities that grow on different trees.